 Once.
 I studied on a Monday and Tuesday, took the test on Wednesday, and passed.
 I got an 86%—you only need 70%.
 And that lasts for two years before I have to renew.

-Once you’ve passed are you immediately certified to fly?
+Once you pass, are you immediately certified to fly?

-From everything you were tested on, what do you actually use when actually flying a site?
+Out of everything you were tested on, what do you actually use when flying a site?

-I’d say the keywords are the most important.
-Like knowing to fly 400 feet or lower.
+Knowing to fly 400 feet or lower.
 Knowing the difference between good airspace and bad.
 Actually understanding how close you can fly to buildings or how to report an accident are some of the most important things to know when operating day-to-day.
 It’s crucial to know practical stuff that only comes up in extreme situations, like when you can start flying after sunrise.
-Understanding the “rules of the road,” so to speak, so you don’t get in trouble.
+Understanding the “rules of the road,” so to speak, so you don’t get in trouble, is important.

 Would you say this test was easier or harder than getting your driver’s license?